Inzhenerka/docs.getdbt.tech/contributing/content-style-guide.md

 ## Naming conventions and branding

 There are many features in dbt.
 There are even a few different iterations of dbt itself.
 Figuring out what's a feature, what's a "product," and what's lingo can be a challenge.
-Addressing them into files and publishing to the docs site also has a set of rules to follow.
-This section will help clear up some of that language around calling out dbt products, features, and file names.
+Addressing them in files and publishing to the docs site also has a set of rules to follow.
+This section will help clear up some of the language around calling out dbt products, features, and file names.

 ### dbt products